KwesiLovesTech/KwesiLovesTech/README.md

 - Automating compliance using native and open-source tools
 - Aligning infrastructure with industry standards like **NIST 800-53**, **SOC 2**, and **ISO 27001**

-I aim to bridge the gap between **technical controls** and **business risk**.

-I bring this to life through real-world projects shared here on GitHub.
+I am dedicated to bridging the gap between **technical controls** and **business risk**.
+I showcase my expertise through impactful real-world projects, all available on GitHub for your review.

 I'm focused on becoming a **Cloud Security Officer**, combining deep technical expertise with governance and risk strategy.

 ---